bflaven/deploy-a-streamlit-app-on-streamlit/README.md

 # deploy-a-streamlit-app-on-streamlit
-yet another streamlit deployment on streamlit!
+Yet another streamlit deployment on streamlit!
+Some of the commands required to deploy a streamlit app on Streamlit.

 **Caution: rename branch from main to master to have a clean url**